Evaluation of the absolute single-photon detection efficiency of HRPPD: Reference photodiode and ND filter calibration

+Numerically, the slope of the ``no filter" straight line was found equal to 5.0416 $\pm$ 0.0011, and the ratio of the ``no filter" and ``OD5 filter" slopes (effectively the optical density of the OD5 filter at 398.6~nm) was equal to (1556 $\pm$ 5)E3.

-It is worth mentioning that the "Newport OD3 filter" data were taken with a neutral density filter, for which a separate factory calibration was provided (see Section \ref{sec:dark-box}).
-Our measured slope ratio of the "Newport OD3 filter" and "no filter" curves came out equal to 416.9 $\pm$ 0.2, consistent with these factory calibrations at 398.6~nm within the quoted errors.
+It is worth mentioning that the ``Newport OD3 filter" data were taken with a neutral density filter, for which a separate factory calibration was provided (see Section \ref{sec:dark-box}).
+Our measured slope ratio of the ``Newport OD3 filter" and ``no filter" curves leads to an attenuation factor of 411.0 $\pm$ 0.2, consistent with these factory calibrations at 398.6~nm within the quoted errors.